Renegade (Styx song)

+"Renegade" is a 1979 hit song recorded by the American rock band Styx on their eighth studio album, Pieces of Eight.

+Written and sung by singer/guitarist Tommy Shaw, "Renegade" is an uptempo hard rock song from the perspective of a wanted criminal who knows his choices will lead to his death.
+"Renegade" was a hit on both Canadian and American sales charts, and is often regarded as one of the band's best songs.

+Background

+The song is a first-person narrative of an outlaw, captured for a bounty, who recognizes that he is about to be executed for his criminal activities.
+The execution will be by hanging, as the outlaw laments "Hangman is coming down from the gallows, and I don't have very long."
+Some pressings of the single were made with translucent red vinyl.
+Years after its release, it remains a staple on classic rock radio playlists, and is usually the final song Styx plays at its concerts.

-"Renegade" is a 1979 hit song recorded by the American rock band Styx on their Pieces of Eight album.
-Although songwriter Tommy Shaw and fellow Styx guitarist James Young usually played lead guitar on their own compositions, Shaw asked Young if he could take the solo on "Renegade".
+Although songwriter Tommy Shaw and fellow Styx guitarist James Young usually played lead guitar on their own compositions, Shaw asked Young if he, Young, could take the solo on "Renegade".
 Young agreed, and Young later returned the favor by allowing Shaw to play lead on his "Half-Penny, Two-Penny" on the Paradise Theatre album.
 When performed live from 1978 to 1983, drummer John Panozzo increased the tempo of the drum pattern during the guitar solo sections.
 Also, the track would serve as the drum solo spot for Panozzo during that time frame.

-Background

-The song is a first-person narrative of an outlaw, captured for a bounty, who recognizes that he is about to be executed for his criminal activities.
-The execution will be by hanging, as the outlaw laments, "Hangman is coming down from the gallows and I don't have very long."
-Some pressings of the single were made with translucent, red vinyl.
-Years after its release it remains a staple on classic rock radio playlists, and is usually the final song Styx plays at its concerts.